 - gastric mucosa

 - pancreas: ectopic pancreatic tissue

 - lymphoid tissue

 - respiratory epithelium

-The majority are non-communicating, spherical cysts and the greater curve is the most common site of its occurence 1.
+The majority are non-communicating, spherical cysts and the greater curve is the most common site of its occurrence 1.

-Abdominal plain radiography can demonstrate a soft tissue mass displacing air-filled bowel loops.
+An abdominal plain radiograph can demonstrate a soft tissue mass displacing air-filled bowel loops.
 There can be occasional calcification in the cysts wall 6.